daliaydom/Dash-application-US-Domestic-Airline-Flights-Performance/README.md

-# Data-Visualization-with-Python
+# Dash application: US Domestic Airline Flights Performance
-## Final Addignment
+## Final Assignment

 In this Assignment, pandas, dash and ploty librearies were requiered to make a dashboard to monitor and report US domestic airline flights performance and yearly average flight delay statistics for a given year ( 2005 to 2020).
 Goal is to analyze the perfomance of the reporting airline to improve flight reliability thereby improving customer relaibility.